alessandro-041229/musicShop-web-design/README.md

 HeidiSQL is a free and open-source administration tool for MariaDB, MySQL, as well as Microsoft SQL Server, PostgreSQL and SQLite.

 link to website for download: https://www.heidisql.com/

+as last, just utilize any program of choice who can run php, html, css code(visual studio as example) for visualize the main code behind the web site